pdxgx/neoepiscope/README.md

 The default kmer size for neoepitope enumeration is 8-11 amino acids, but a custom range can be specified using the ```--kmer-size``` argument with the minimum and maximum epitope size separated by commas (e.g. ```--kmer-size 8,20``` to get epitopes ranging from 8 to 20 amino acids in length).

-For affinity prediction, `neoepiscope` currently supports predictions from `mhcflurry` [v1](https://github.com/openvax/mhcflurry), `mhcnuggets` [v2](https://github.com/KarchinLab/mhcnuggets-2.0), `netMHCpan` version [v3](http://www.cbs.dtu.dk/cgi-bin/sw_request?netMHCpan+3.0) or [v4](http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?netMHCpan), and `netMHCIIpan` [v3](http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?netMHCIIpan).
-When installing our software with `pip`, `mhcflurry` and `mhcnuggets` are automatically installed or updated.
+For affinity prediction, `neoepiscope` currently supports predictions from `MHCflurry` [v1](https://github.com/openvax/mhcflurry), `MHCnuggets` [v2](https://github.com/KarchinLab/mhcnuggets-2.0), `netMHCpan` version [v3](http://www.cbs.dtu.dk/cgi-bin/sw_request?netMHCpan+3.0) or [v4](http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?netMHCpan), and `netMHCIIpan` [v3](http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?netMHCIIpan).
+When installing our software with `pip`, `MHCflurry` and `MHCnuggets` are automatically installed or updated.
 Optional integration of `netMHCpan` or `netMHCIIpan` must be done from your own installation of these softwares using our download functionality (see "Installing neoepiscope" above).

-The default affinity prediction software for `neoepiscope` is `mhcflurry` v1.
+The default affinity prediction software for `neoepiscope` is `MHCflurry` v1.
 To specify a custom suite of binding prediction softwares, use the `-p` argument for each software followed by its name, version, and desired scoring output(s) (e.g. ```-p mhcflurry 1 affinity,rank -p mhcnuggets 2 affinity```).
 To forgo binding affinity predictions, use the `--no-affinity` command line option.

 Germline and somatic mutations can be handled in a variety of ways.
 They can be excluded entirely (e.g. ```--germline exclude```), included as background variation to personalize the reference transcriptome (e.g. ```--germline background```), or included as variants from which to enumerate neoepitopes (e.g. ```--somatic include```).
 The default value for `--germline` is `background`, and the default value for `--somatic` is `include`.